Search redesign to better define user query, leading to 14% increase in CTR and supporting discovery intent

 Top-3 result CTR preserved

-BELOW SECTIONS PROVIDE MORE DETAILS TO THE PROCESS, DECISIONS & DESIGN
+KEY DETAILS ABOUT THE PROCESS, DECISIONS & DESIGN

 The PM's instinct was horizontal chips — tidy, low-footprint, non-disruptive.
 But for Ramesh, horizontal scrolling is invisible.
 He won't swipe to find suggestions sitting off-screen.
 Chips that require discovery are chips that don't exist.